dasamritam/amritamwebpage.github.io/presentations.md

 Melbourne, Australia, December 2017

 ## Posters
-- *THuman behavior and social interactions in complex environments: The case study of the KTH Live-In Lab*\
+- *Human behavior and social interactions in complex environments: The case study of the KTH Live-In Lab*\
 [The 2023 Digital Futures HiSS Workshop](https://www.hiss-digitalfutures.se/workshop-series/2023-hiss-workshop),
 Stockholm, Sweden, May 3-5, 2023